 The negative impact these symptoms can have on a person’s daily life, especially a child in school, is obvious.
 So how is this visual disorder not more widely known?
 According to the Optometrists Network, “A person can pass the 20/20 eye chart test and still have convergence insufficiency”.
 Also, if a child has convergence insufficiency, they might not know that what they see is abnormal because it is all they know.

 Concurrently, the child may not know how to communicate what they are experiencing.
 It is challenging for anyone to communicate exactly what their eyes are doing, especially a young child.
 This visual challenge often manifests itself through behaviors and habits that are very similar to attention and learning disorders, laziness, and an aversion to reading and learning.

-Aside from the unhealthy behaviors and habits which stem from the symptoms, a person can have convergence insufficiency yet not complain of any of the aforementioned symptoms.
+Aside from the unhealthy behaviors and habits which stem from the symptoms, a person can have convergence insufficiency yet not complain about any of the aforementioned symptoms.
 This happens when a person’s brain has essentially found a way to cope with double vision by halting communication with one eye.
 The eye can still be perfectly healthy, yet it is not taking in any information.
-This is called suppression and it is the subconscious effort of the brain to eliminate the symptoms of disorders of binocular vision.
-This is essentially equivalent to someone covering or closing one of their eyes when doing close work, which can also be a coping mechanism for someone with convergence insufficiency.
+This is called suppression, and it is the brain’s subconscious effort to eliminate the symptoms of binocular vision disorders.
+This is equivalent to someone covering or closing one of their eyes when doing close work, which can also be a coping mechanism for someone with convergence insufficiency.